Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 ### Building UWP Apps
+Just like classis desktop app, install [Azure IoT Device Client SDK NuGet Package] [lnk-NuGet-package].
-Microsoft.Azure.Devices.Client.winmd is [WinRT] [WinRT] version which will installed via NuGet Package manager versus Microsoft.Azure.Devices.Client.dll when you select UWP app
+Microsoft.Azure.Devices.Client.winmd is [WinRT] [WinRT] version which will get installed via NuGet Package manager versus Microsoft.Azure.Devices.Client.dll version when you select Universal app in VS 2015.

-#### For Building C# and Visual Basic UWP apps
+####  Building C# and Visual Basic UWP apps
 For building UWP, follow the same steps as you would follow if building classic .NET desktop application.

 Visual Basic .NET call would look something like this